-2010-11: Led all Western Hockey League goaltenders in games (68), minutes (4,013), shots faced (2,668) and saves (2,443) for the Seattle Thunderbirds…Was named to the WHL Western Conference Second All-Star Team…Ranked fourth among league netminders with a .916 save percentage…Stopped 40 or more shots on 21 different occasions, which included six 50+ save efforts…Pickard’s 2,443 saves were the third-most in a single season in league history, trailing only Steve Passmore (2,562) with the Victoria Cougars in 1991-92 and Jack Cummings (2,469) with the Vancouver Nats in 1971-72…Pickard’s 4,013 minutes were the fourth-most in WHL history…Signed an entry-level contract with the Avalanche on March 25 and reported to Lake Erie of the American Hockey League…Did not see any action with the Monsters.
+2010-11: Led all Western Hockey League goaltenders in games (68), minutes (4,013), shots faced (2,668) and saves (2,443) for the Seattle Thunderbirds…Was named to the WHL Western Conference Second All-Star Team…Ranked fourth among league netminders with a .916 save percentage…Pickard’s 2,443 saves were the third-most in a single season in league history, trailing only Steve Passmore (2,562) with the Victoria Cougars in 1991-92 and Jack Cummings (2,469) with the Vancouver Nats in 1971-72…Pickard’s 4,013 minutes were the fourth-most in WHL history…Signed an entry-level contract with the Avalanche on March 25.

-2008-09: Led all WHL rookie netminders with 23 wins in his first season with Seattle…Appeared in 47 games, posting a 23-16-1-4 record with a 3.05 goals-against average and three shutouts…Was 1-4 with a .915 save percentage and 3.03 goals-against average in five playoff contests…Helped lead Team Canada to a gold medal at the 2009 Memorial of Ivan Hlinka tournamen
+2008-09: Led all WHL rookie netminders with 23 wins (23-16-1-4) in 47 games during his first season with Seattle…Was 1-4 with a .915 save percentage in five playoff contests…Helped lead Canada to a gold medal at the 2009 Memorial of Ivan Hlinka tournament.